La Guadeloupe

 La Guadeloupe (/fr/) is a village in the Beauce-Sartigan Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population was 1,805 as of 2022.
+The town is listed as a Village rélais.

+Originally named Saint-Évariste-Station, on 9 July 1949 the name was changed to La Guadeloupe.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, La Guadeloupe had a population of 1805 living in 814 of its 860 total private dwellings, an increase of from its 2016 population of 1707.
 With a land area of 32.84 km2, it had a population density of in 2021.